Purchasing These Carbon Offsets Also Helps To Reforest Cities

 Linking urban forestry with more commonplace carbon offsetting measures, Gagné says, is intended to drive investments toward a community asset “that only provides intangible benefits, and as such is always treated as an expense, not a necessity.”
 While anyone who’s walked down a leafy urban street can likely feel the benefits of the shade, aesthetics, and shelter from noise pollution, those benefits all exist outside the formal economy, and, as in Raleigh-Durham, are largely concentrated in neighborhoods that are already advantaged.
 There’s not often adequate investment or funding, Gagné says, for cities and nonprofits to carry out their urban forestry efforts to the extent that they would like to.

-That’s why it’s significant that Delta–and perhaps eventually, other big global players–are taking this partnership model to both achieving their carbon offset goals and making in impact in communities.
+That’s why it’s significant that Delta–and perhaps eventually, other big global players–are taking this partnership model to both achieving their carbon offset goals and making an impact in communities.
 “The trees are the anchor of everything in sustainability,” Gagné says.
-“They’re this tangible item with a real, local effect that was mission from carbon markets all along.”
+“They’re this tangible item with a real, local effect that was missing from carbon markets all along.”